marios-zindilis/zindilis.com/blog/2013/05/10/bash-check-that-string-is-ip.md

 Bash: Check that string is IP
 =============================

-Let's say that we have a Bash script that accepts a parameter that is supposed to be an IP Address.
-How do we verify that input, before proceeding with any further actions?
-Here's what I do so far.
+<p class='lead'>Assuming that we have a Bash script that accepts a parameter
+that is supposed to be an IP Address, this article lists a couple of (practically useless) ways of verifying that input <em>without using regular expressions</i>, which is the sane thing to do.
+It is therefore an exercise in futility :) </p>

 Breakdown of the conditions
 ---------------------------